Core concepts

 Programmatic access

-You can query traces, spans, sessions, scores, metrics, datasets, experiments, prompts, and runs programmatically using the REST API or theagentmark api CLI command.
-Use this to build custom integrations, pull data into external tools, or automate monitoring workflows.
+You can query traces, spans, sessions, scores, metrics, datasets, experiments, prompts, and runs programmatically through the REST API, or from an IDE agent via theagentmark-mcp MCP server (which exposes one MCP tool per gateway operation).
+Use either to build custom integrations, pull data into external tools, or automate monitoring workflows.

 Instrument your app with the SDK